BabaDorin/TEMS/README.md

 I assume that you already have ms sql server, nodeJs, angular and .net 5 installed on your machine.

-- Initial configuration
+- Initial configuration:
 Consult the app.settings.json file (`API/temsAPI`) to check some of the configuration data you might be interested in.
 An admin account is created at the first launch of the app (Login: tems@admin, password: it's indicated in app.settings.json file).
 Set a secure password before launching the app and, for safety reasons, you can remove it from the configuration file once the account is created.
-- Create the database
+- Create the database:
 Open the app.settings.json file from `API/temsAPI` and set the `DefaultConnectionString` according to your machine.
 After that, open the NuGet Package Manager Console and type the `update-database` command in order to create the database.
-- Install npm packages
+- Install npm packages:
 Open a terminal window inside angular project: `UI/temsUI` and type `npm i` to install all of the required dependencies.
-- Launch the project
+- Launch the project:
 Launch the ASP.NET WebApi solution (within VS or dotnet cli) and run the `ng-serve` command inside angular project to launch the angular app.
 By default, the app is accesible at the following address: _localhost:4200_